project-bitmark/bitmark/README.md

 ## SOURCE CODE IS UNDER DEVELOPMENT

-### Current status
- * fully working with temporary chains *all chains will be wiped before release*
- * desperately require a dedicated server so we can launch Bitmark

 ### Building
- * Tested bitmark-qt, bitmarkd and bitmark-cli on various linux distributions
+ * bitmark-qt, bitmarkd and bitmark-cli have been built and tested on various linux distributions
  * check doc/build-* for details on how to build (same as bitcoin, different to alts based on old codebases)

 ### Testing